Shimanoffsky/Shimanoffsky/README.md

-- 👋 Hi, I’m Const.
+- 👋 Const Shimanoffsky.
-- 👀 I'm a Software Developer intern in Java backend-development
+- 👀 a Java intern backend-developer
-- 🌱 I’m currently learning Spring Framework / Jakarta EE
+- 🌱 focusing on Spring Framework
-- 💞️ I also really like Swift. (+ Rust, Go and Python)
-- 🎓 I'm currently studying at BYUI Pathways University for Comuter Science
+- 🎓 BYUI Pathways University for Software Engineering
 - 📫 How to reach me: 📨 shimanoffsky@gmail.com or 📲 https://t.me/ManOffSky

 <!---